-Before we delve into the syllabus of the BSc Mathematics, let us first take a glance at the subjects you will come across in the course:
+Before we jump into the details of the B.Sc Mathematics syllabus, let us first take a look at the subjects that you will come across in the three-year course of B.Sc Mathematics.
+This will give you clarity about what you are going to study at the undergraduate level.
+Here are the year-wise subjects:

 Year | Subjects |